L’Elisir d’Amore at Opera Holland Park

 Although not without its flaws this opera is extremely entertaining; the performance is carried by the subtleties and genuine humour from Aldo Di Toro as well as Geoffrey Dolton – all in all a lovely way to spend a long summer evening in a gorgeous park.

-L’Elisir d’Amore is on at Opera Holland Park until 3rd August 2013, for further information or to book visit here.
+L’Elisir d’Amore is at Opera Holland Park until 3rd August 2013.
+For further information or to book visit Opera Holland Park’s website here.